This post may contain affiliate links, see my Affiliates Disclosure.

 Tips for choosing a diabetes friendly breakfast

-- Look for higher protein, lower carb choices are beneficial for type 2 diabetes.
+- Studies show higher protein, lower carb choices are beneficial for type 2 diabetes.
 In general, these type foods will minimize glucose excursions.
 Think eggs, Greek yogurt, lowfat cottage cheese, lean meat, etc.

 - Avoid added sugars, sources include processed breakfast cereals, breakfast pastries, juice beverages and jellies.

 - Make breakfast ahead of time to avoid having to use restaurant drive through options which can be very high in carbs.
 Try making lower carb breakfast muffins to reheat, boiled eggs, or keep lower carb Greek yogurt on hand for a grab and go option.